Knowledge Base

 This step is required if you use CodeTwo cloud (server-side) signatures with shared mailboxes.

-When you use CodeTwo in the cloud or combo signature mode, you need to configure Exchange Online connectors and a transport rule in CodeTwo Admin Panel to specify users (mailboxes) whose emails are to be routed through CodeTwo's service to get signatures.
-You can either select all users in your Microsoft 365 tenant or limit this scope to users belonging to a selected group (a distribution list or any mail-enabled group), as shown in Fig. 6.
-Learn more about this scope
+When you use CodeTwo in cloud or combo signature mode, you need to configure Exchange Online connectors and a transport rule in CodeTwo Admin Panel to specify users (mailboxes) whose emails are to be routed through CodeTwo's service to get signatures.
+You can either select all users in your Microsoft 365 tenant or limit this scope to users belonging to a selected group (a distribution list or any mail-enabled group), as shown in Fig. 7.
+Learn more

-If you've limited the scope of licensed users to a selected group, as shown in Fig. 6., be sure your shared mailboxes are added as members of this group, as described here.
+If you've limited the scope of senders to a selected group, as shown in Fig. 7., be sure your shared mailboxes are added as members of this group, as described here.

 This step is required if you want to use the Sent Items Update (SIU) feature with CodeTwo cloud (server-side) signatures.

-If message copying is enabled for your Microsoft 365 shared mailbox, the copy of all emails sent from that mailbox (either as on behalf of that mailbox by other users) will also be saved in the Sent Items folder of that mailbox.
+If message copying is enabled for your Microsoft 365 shared mailbox, the copy of all emails sent as or on behalf of that mailbox will also be saved in the Sent Items folder of that mailbox.
 This allows CodeTwo's Sent Items Update (SIU) service to add signatures to emails in the shared mailbox’s Sent Items folder.

 To configure message copying in Microsoft 365, you need to: